-GARDEN GROVE HOUSING AUTHORITY ANNUAL REPORT AS HOUSING AUTHORITY AND AS HOUSING SUCCESSOR FOR FISCAL YEAR 2018-2019 UNDER CALIFORNIA HEALTH AND SAFETY CODE SECTIONS 34176.1 AND 34328
+GARDEN GROVE HOUSING AUTHORITY ANNUAL REPORT AS HOUSING AUTHORITY AND AS HOUSING SUCCESSOR FOR FISCAL YEAR 2019-2020 UNDER CALIFORNIA HEALTH AND SAFETY CODE SECTIONS 34176.1 AND 34328

-This Annual Report of the Garden Grove Housing Authority (Housing Authority) is prepared under the California Health and Safety Code (HSC), Division 24, Parts 1.8 and 1.85 (Dissolution Law), in particular Section 34176.1 as the housing successor, and under the California Housing Authorities Law, HSC Section 34200, et seq.
+This Annual Report of the Garden Grove Housing Authority (Housing Authority) is prepared under the California Health and Safety Code (HSC)1, Division 24, Parts 1.8 and 1.85 (Dissolution Law), in particular Section 34176.1 as the housing successor, and under the California Housing Authorities Law, HSC Section 34200, et seq.
 (HAL), in particular Section 34328 as a housing authority (together, Report).
 The Dissolution Law and HAL respectively require preparation of an annual report on the housing successor and the housing authority's activities for the prior fiscal year.
-This Report details the Housing Authority's activities during Fiscal Year (FY) 2018-2019 and is intended to satisfy the requirements under both HSC Sections 34176.1 and 34328.
-More specifically, this Report details the Housing Authority's activities for FY 2018-2019, including the information required about the Low and Moderate Income Housing Asset Fund (LMIHAF) and other information under Section 34176.1(f).
-A copy of the Report, in this draft form, has been provided to the City Council, as governing body, and to the Housing Authority by December 31, 2019 under 34176.1(f), and upon their joint review and action to file the Report after the CAFR is completed and the open meeting on December 17 or in January 2020, this Report will be posted on the City's website at https://ggcity.org/ and thereafter appended to the City's annual update report prepared under Section 65400 of the Government Code.
+This Report details the Housing Authority's activities during Fiscal Year (FY) 2019-2020 and is intended to satisfy the requirements under both HSC Sections 34176.1 and 34328.
+More specifically, this Report details the Housing Authority's activities for FY 2019-2020, including the information required about the Low and Moderate Income Housing Asset Fund (LMIHAF) and other information under Section 34176.1(f).
+A copy of the Report, in this draft form, has been provided to the City Council, as governing body, and to the Housing Authority by December 31, 2019 under Section 34176.1(f), and upon their joint review and action to file the Report after the CAFR (defined below) is completed at the open meeting in December 2020 or January 2021, this Report will be posted on the City's website at https://ggcity.org/ and thereafter appended to the City's annual update report prepared under Section 65400 of the Government Code.

-This Report includes information prepared by City staff on behalf of the Housing Authority and data from the independent financial audit of the LMIHAF Financial Report for FY 2018-2019 that is a part of the City of Garden Grove's (City) Comprehensive Annual Financial Report (CAFR) prepared by Davis Farr LLP, which audit is separate from this Report and attached as Exhibit B hereto; further, this Report conforms with and is organized into sections I. through XIV., inclusive, under HSC Section 34176.1(f) of the Dissolution Law and Section 34328 of the HAL.
+This Report includes information prepared by City staff on behalf of the Housing Authority and data from the independent financial audit of the LMIHAF Financial Report for FY 2019-2020 that is a part of the City of Garden Grove's (City) Comprehensive Annual Financial Report (CAFR) prepared by Davis Farr LLP, which audit is separate from this Report and attached as Exhibit B hereto; further, this Report conforms with and is organized into sections I. through XIV., inclusive, under HSC Section 34176.1(f) of the Dissolution Law and Section 34328 of the HAL.

 - I. Amounts Received and Deposited Under 34191.4(b)(3)(A).
 This section provides the total amount of funds paid to the City and the amount deposited into the LMIHAF allocable to 20% of the repayments on the reinstated City/Agency loan(s), if any, per Section 34191.4. - II.
 Amount Deposited into LMIHAF.
-This section provides the total amount of funds deposited into the LMIHAF in FY 18-19 and itemized by amounts deposited in FY 18-19 for items listed on Recognized Obligation Payment Schedule (ROPS), amounts allocable to Section 34191.4 deposits, and other amounts deposited into the LMIHAF. - III.
+This section provides the total amount of funds deposited into the LMIHAF in FY 19-20 and itemized by amounts deposited in FY 19-20 for items listed on Recognized Obligation Payment Schedule (ROPS), amounts allocable to Section 34191.4 deposits, and other amounts deposited into the LMIHAF. - III.
 Ending Balance of LMIHAF.
-This section provides a statement of the balance in the LMIHAF as of the close of FY 18-19.
+This section provides a statement of the balance in the LMIHAF as of the close of FY 19-20.
 Any amounts deposited for items listed on the ROPS, and amounts allocable to Section 34191.4 deposits, must be distinguished from the other amounts deposited. - IV.
 Description of Expenditures from LMIHAF.
-This section provides a description of expenditures made from the LMIHAF during FY 18-19.
+This section provides a description of expenditures made from the LMIHAF during FY 19-20.
 The expenditures are to be categorized among (A) administration for monitoring, preserving covenanted housing units, (B) homeless prevention and rapid rehousing services and (C) development of housing.